 Timed Games: Each separate piste must be marked with continuous string lines.
-To conform with Article 7, the throw of the jack must be 50cm minimum from the Dead Boule Line at the end of the piste and there is no limit from the sidelines.
-All pistes must be 15m x 4m for all International and National championships, Leagues and clubs hosting other championships may reduce the piste size but not exceed a minimum of 12m x 3m.
+To conform with Article 7, the throw of the jack must be 50cm minimum from the Dead Boule Line at the end of the piste and there is no limit from the side lines.
+All pistes must be 15m x 4m for all International and National championships, Leagues and clubs hosting other championships may reduce the piste size but not exceeding a minimum of 12m x 3m.

-The Dead Boule Line surrounds the playing area the jack must be 50cm from the end lines, with no limit to the sidelines.
-4 metres 4metres 4metres 4metres 4metres 4metres 4metres 4 metres wide wide wide wide wide wide wide wide Recommend distance of 30cm between timber plank & dead boule line.
+The Dead Boule Line surrounds the playing area the jack must be 50cm from the end lines, no limit to the side lines.